 - Combine the flour, sugar, cocoa powder, brown sugar, baking powder and salt in a large mixing bowl.
 Set aside.

-- Place half of the bittersweet chocolate and the milk in a small saucepan and place over LOW heat.
+- Place half of the bittersweet chocolate and the milk in a small saucepan and place it over LOW heat.
 Cook and stir for a minute or two and then add the butter.
 Continue cooking over LOW heat, stirring constantly, until the butter and chocolate have completely melted.
 Remove the pan from the heat and stir in the vanilla.

 - Bake until a wooden pick inserted in the center comes out with moist crumbs clinging, approximately 20 to 22 minutes for 9-inch baking dish or 22 to 26 minutes for a 8-inch baking dish.
 The edges should seem solid but the center will appear somewhat soft and will continue to set up as the brownies cool.
 Ovens can vary so I recommend setting your kitchen timer for a couple of minutes shy of the recommended baking times and watching them closely towards the end.
 Remove from the oven and cool completely in the baking dish before cutting and serving.